Coffin Grant Recipients

 David R. Coffin Publication Grant for 2008

 The Foundation for Landscape Studies is pleased to announce the recipients of the 2008 David R. Coffin Publication Grant, which is given for the purpose of research and publication of a book that advances scholarship in the field of garden history and landscape studies.
-The winners are listed in alphabetical order.
+The recipients are listed in alphabetical order.

 Between Garden and City: Landscape Modernism and Jean Canneel-Claes